* 70% of Government Contracts below $150,000 are awarded using Simplified Acquisition Procedures *

 How can I position my Small Business to Qualify For & Win Government Contracts using Simplified Acquisition Procedures?

-Even though a Small Business may be eligible, what do you actually need in place or what do you have to do to actually win these types of contracts?
+Even though a Small Business may be eligible, what do you need in place or what do you have to do to actually win these types of contracts?

 United States Business Registration is the oldest private organization specializing in the System for Award Management Registration (SAM Registration, previously CCR & ORCA) and Small Business Set-Aside Certifications (Woman-Owned, Veteran-Owned, Minority-Owned, HUBZone, etc.).
 In our 8+ years operating (prior to SAM’s creation), we are the ONLY organization to maintain a grade letter “A” with the BBB (Better Business Bureau).
-We typically do not offer GSA Schedules as only 90-95% of companies with GSA Schedules actually ever obtain business by having a GSA Schedule in place.
+We typically do not offer GSA Schedules as only about 5% of companies with GSA Schedules actually obtain business by having a GSA Schedule in place.

 USBRI asks some basic preliminary questions to see if a business qualifies to be a vendor for Federal Government Contracts in general.
 If so, we will conduct a little more research to:

 - View contracts previously awarded in any specific industry

 - Locate available contracting opportunities in that industry

 - Locate past and future spending trends for that industry to find where the growth might be